 Image from PhotoMavenStock / Shutterstock.com

-Here, the “bare” or “exposed” bulbs are encased in an open, wire cage shade, which adds a contemporary, urban touch to this modern kitchen.
+Here, the “bare” or “exposed” bulbs are encased in an open, opaque shade, which adds a contemporary, urban touch to this modern kitchen.
 They are also a unique way of highlighting a somewhat industrial-looking space, although their curved edges add a touch of softness.
 The matching suspension chains ensure a seamless finish, and the addition of multiple pendant lights ensures plenty of illumination for essential kitchen tasks.
 In terms of colour, white adds to the “clean” look and allows the unique ceiling to also catch the eye.

 The bowl-shaped design of these pendant lighting amps up this kitchen’s contemporary design and gives it a functional, industrial-kitchen-type edge.
 Simple and functional, they are definitely a feature and extremely practical given their bulb-brightness and positioning above the island bench.
 Their matte silver finish enhances the non-traditional vibe and integrates seamlessly with the oven and range hood.
 And, being a neutral colour, they have allowed this home’s owner to add colour highlights with the cabinetry and fresh florals.

 This is another bowl-shaped design that again performs its role as a task-oriented pendant light beautifully.
 Multiple lights cast direct illumination onto the benchtop, and their size creates an unmistakable style statement.
 But these are simply-shaped lights with a twist.
 An all-white kitchen allows the exterior greenery to up the “freshness” factor.
 But the yellow feature of the lights’ interiors and the addition of vibrant flowers ensures this is a space filled with sunshine and (no doubt) happiness.